+import

-import - Import device or device password information.
+Import device or device password information.

-import -input <Filename> -data <device or auth> [-log <Filename>] [-append <true or false>] [-discoverafter <true or false>] [-configuresyslog <true or false>] [-filter <Filename>] [-cleanafter <true or false>] [-deviceorigin <Any String>]
+import -input <Filename or CSV data> -data <device or auth> [-log <Filename>] [-append <true or false>] [-discoverafter <true or false>] [-configuresyslog <true or false>] [-filter <Filename>] [-cleanafter <true or false>] [-deviceorigin <Any String>]

-This command can import device password information contained in appropriately formatted CSV files.
-(Please contact Spport for CSV file format specifications.)
+This command can import into the system device or device password information contained in appropriately formatted CSV files.
+(Contact customer support for a CSV file format specification.)

-- -input Contains CSV device or device password data. - -data Whether the type of information imported is devices or device authentication. - -log Command log file. - -append If true, will append imported information to existing information.
+- -input Either the name of a file that contains CSV data or the CSV data itself. - -data Whether the type of information imported is devices or device authentication. - -log Command log file. - -append If true, will append imported information to existing information.
 If false, will overwrite existing device/auth records.
 This option is false by default. - -discoverafter Discover drivers for imported device?
-This option is false by default. - -configuresyslog Configure devices to send syslog messages to NCM.
-Valid values are true | false - -filter An application that reads the input file from stdin, and writes a NCM compatible CSV file to stdout. - -cleanafter If true, then after importing data, a process will run on the server that will delete old devices.
-Devices are deleted according to the current configuration of NCM' "deletion-on-import" rules, and the argument to the deviceorigin option.
-This option is false by default. - -deviceorigin A Description: of the source of the data.
-This is recorded by NCM, but is not visible via any UI.
+This option is false by default - -configuresyslog Configure devices to send syslog messages to the system?
+Valid values are true | false - -filter An application that reads the input file from stdin, and writes a the system compatible CSV file to stdout. - -cleanafter If true, then after importing data, a process will run on the server that will delete old devices.
+Devices are deleted according to the current configuration of the system's "deletion-on-import" rules, and the argument to the deviceorigin option.
+This option is false by default. - -deviceorigin A description of the source of the data.
+This is recorded by the system, but is not visible via any UI.

-import -input devices.csv -data device -log import.log -append true -cleanafter false -deviceorigin "Border Routers" -filter prepro.exe list access - List all access records for a device.
+- import -input devices.csv -data device -log import.log -append true -cleanafter false -deviceorigin "Border Routers" -filter prepro.exe - import -input auth.csv -data auth -log import.log - import -data device -input "primaryIPAddress\n1.2.3.4\n1.10.3.4"